Our Books for Adults

 Books for adults on DNA-V and allied models

-What makes you stronger – How to thrive in the face of change and uncertainty.
-Louise Hayes, Joseph Ciarrochi, Ann Bailey.
+What Makes You Stronger – How to Thrive in the Face of Change and Uncertainty Using Acceptance and Commitment Therapy.
+(2022).
+Louise Hayes, Joseph Ciarrochi, and Ann Bailey.

 Change happens – with our new book you can discover how to face it, and grow stronger in the process.